 The cheapest way to deal with a rat problem is to use rat poison.
 However, this is not an effective way to eliminate rats from inside the house.
 It rarely actually solves the problem, and can often make things worse.
 In fact, apart from the horrible smell, it can pose a health concern as rats can die in hard to reach areas.
 We don’t think we need to elaborate on how horrible that can be.

 If you do need to clean up a dead rat, be sure to follow the safety guidelines in this article.
 Most disease transmission between rats and humans occurs when a homeowner touches or gets near a dead rat without proper protection.

-Call Arizona’s Best Choice Pest & Termite for help with a rat infestation
+Call Arizona’s Best Choice Pest & Termite for Help with a Rat Infestation

-If you are facing any kind of rodent problem in the Phoenix metro area, call our team at Arizona’s Best Choice Pest & Termite Services.
+If you are facing any kind of rodent problem in the Phoenix metro area, contact our team at Arizona’s Best Choice Pest & Termite Services.
 We have a team of qualified and experienced pest control experts who can quickly eliminate rats inside the house.
 You can count on our experts to do a professional job in clearing your house from all kinds of rodents and pests.